 Figure [5]: Normality plot for duration of companies

 The data does not follow a normal distribution.
 We decide to run the non-parametric Wilcoxon rank sum test to deal with two populations with two independent samples with different sample size.
 This test can be applied in the one factor ANOVA case as we have, when the normality assumptions do not apply.
 This test determines whether the medians of the groups are different.
 The hypotheses are:

-H0 : The medians of the population of contractors and operators are equal.
+H0 :medians of contractors and operators are equal

-H1 : The medians of the population of contractors and operators are not equal.
+H1 : medians of contractors and operators are not equal

-The result for this test is a p-value of 1.70e-13, and we reject the null hypothesis.
-The medians of the two populations are not equal.
+The result for this test is a p-value of 1.70e-13, so we reject the null hypothesis.
+We cannot assume that the medians of the two populations are equal.
 The total duration variable is different depending on the type of company.
 Drillers are more resilient on average as companies than operators knowing that they work more than twice longer.
 Since we are studying network properties, we must to introduce the notion of degree.
 The degree of a node is the number of edges connected to it.
 In this problem it can have two interpretations.
 If the nodes are companies, we can consider the degree as the number of contracts or as the number of partners.
 We analyze the number of partners for the two types of company first.
 The following plot is the average number of partners of each type of entity, day by day during the total period.